Royal Portbury Dock: Trades

 Motor vehicles are both loaded and discharged, and stored on paved quay areas and storage compounds.
 In 2004, over 650,000 vehicles were handled.
 During 1996, the motor vehicle trade was awarded the International Quality Standard ISO 9002.
 Royal Portbury Dock can accommodate up to six RoRo vessels simultaneously.

 Aviation fuel tankers up to 120,000 dwt can discharge at the Bristol Aviation Fuel Terminal which opened in 2003, and feeds directly into the UK's pipeline and storage network.

 Coal and other bulk cargoes can be discharged with two continuous ship unloaders and two gantry grab cranes, allowing for 5,000 tonne per hour throughput.

-Since 2013 the wings for the Airbus A400M Atlas have left Portbury on 3 specialised ferries including the Ville De Bordeaux, after travelling from the factory at Filton.
+Since 2013 the wings for the Airbus A400M Atlas have left Portbury on three specialised ferries (one called the Ville De Bordeaux) after travelling from the factory at Filton.
 They go via St Nazaire to Seville.
 This is part of the Itinéraire à Grand Gabarit transportation system.

-Containers and Forest Products are also handled at the dock.
+Containers and forestry products are also handled at the dock.